-Grates allow combustion air from the combustion air blowers to pass from below the grates, up through the grates, through a shallow depth of ashes and then to the bottom of the burning fire.
-This way the ashes will burn completely into a fine powder that will flow through the grates into the ash pit.
-Because air is being forced through the ashes, the glowing embers will be more apt to ignite and set the coal ablaze.
+Grates allow combustion air from the combustion air blowers to pass from below the grates, up through the grates, through a shallow depth of coals and then to the bottom of the burning fire.
+This way the coal will burn completely into a fine powder that will flow through the grates into the ash pan.
+The embers will be more apt to ignite and set the wood ablaze when there is airflow around them.